China Literary Agencies

 E-mail submissions only: submissions@watchman-agency.com

-All written text must be Times New Roman, point 12, and double-spaced.
+Note: All manuscript written text must be Times New Roman, point 12, and double-spaced.
+The agency is currently rebranding, but they are still contactable.

 Zui Book Company